NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Install ASP with the command::

-    conda install stereo-pipeline==3.2.0
+    conda install                 \
+     -c nasa-ames-stereo-pipeline \
+     -c usgs-astrogeology         \
+     -c conda-forge               \
+     stereo-pipeline==3.3.0

-This will install ASP 3.2.0 together with ISIS 7.1.0.
+This will install ASP 3.3.0 together with ISIS 8.0.0.
 Note that the latest build (see above) may have more fixes or features than this official release.

+Alternatively, consider using ``mamba`` instead of ``conda``.
+It is must faster though it is not always guaranteed to work.

 If using ISIS, the environmental variable ISISROOT should be set to point to this distribution, such as::